gvwilson/thirdbit/src/fiction/makers-return/index.md

 She couldn't see anything else that would help her escape.
 She hadn't really expected a flying suit to just be lying around, but it would have been handy.
-All she could do was hope there would be something useful in the farmhouse or the bunker.
+All she could do was hope there would be something useful in the farmhouse or in whatever was underneath it.
 It wasn't much of a plan,
-but it was the best she had.
+but it was all she had.

+She sighed mentally.
+Stuff like this really did happen to her all the time.

 Captain Leung led the way to the farmhouse with Z40 at his side.
 Z51 followed the girls,
 its front right leg squeaking slightly with each step.
-"Wait here while we give it another look," the captain said when they reached the opening that had once held a door.
+"Wait here while we give it another look," the captain ordered when they reached the opening that had once held a door.
 The two girls peered through the hole beside it that was still edged with a few shards of glass.
 A broken chair,
 some animal's dried scat on the remains of a throw rug—Sindy shivered.
-Would her house look like this some day?
+Would her family's house look like this some day?

 "All clear,"
 Captain Leung called.
-Sindy and Violet did an awkward two-step at the door as they entered.
+Sindy and Violet did an awkward two-step at the door as they both tried to enter at the same time.
 Z51 followed somewhat more gracefully despite its bulk.

 Z40 had lifted a heavy hatch set into the floor of the farmhouse's back room.
 Sindy had expected a ladder,
-but instead saw concrete steps like the ones she remembered from Patient's lair in the Mire.
+but instead saw steep concrete steps like the ones she remembered from Patient's lair in the Mire.
 She squashed the recollection firmly.
 Patient was gone,